 Regardless of the non-stick-safety debate, it would be rare for me to choose a coated pan over cast iron.
 My skillet, for example, holds pancakes and eggs on Sunday morning.
 Then I use it to sear and cook chicken for dinner.
 I may even use it to bake cornbread in the oven.
 I might even switch to a cast-iron dutch oven to make my favorite venison stew.

-Use cast iron cookware over a fire, a barbecue, in an oven, on a stovetop.
+Use cast iron cookware over a fire, a barbecue, in an oven, or on a stovetop.
 This type of cookware can be used on basically any cooking platform you can imagine, short of a microwave.
 They also make an easy holiday gift idea for the cook or outdoors person in your family.

 Two Types of Cast Iron Cookware